 As mentioned before the defined filters are per default cached and the cache uses a combination of hard and soft references to allow disposal of memory when needed.
-The hard reference cache keeps track of the most recently used filters and transforms the ones least used to SoftReferences
+The hard reference cache keeps track of the most recently used filters and transforms the ones least used to SoftReferences when needed.
+Once the limit of the hard reference cache is reached additional filters are cached as SoftReferences.
+To adjust the size of the hard reference cache, use hibernate.search.filter.cache_strategy.size (defaults to 128).
+For advanced use of filter caching, you can implement your own FilterCachingStrategy.
+The classname is defined by hibernate.search.filter.cache_strategy.

 This filter caching mechanism should not be confused with caching the actual filter results.
 In Lucene it is common practice to wrap filters using the IndexReader around a CachingWrapperFilter.
-The wrapper will cache the DocIdset returned from the getDocIdset(IndexReader reader) method to avoid expensive recomputation.
-It is important to mention that the computed DocIdset is only cachable for the same IndexReader instance, because the reader effectively represents the state of the index at the moment it was opened.
+The wrapper will cache the DocIdSet returned from the getDocIdSet(IndexReader reader) method to avoid expensive recomputation.
+It is important to mention that the computed DocIdSet is only cachable for the same IndexReader instance, because the reader effectively represents the state of the index at the moment it was opened.
 The document list cannot change within an opened IndexReader.
-A different/new IndexReader instance, however, works potentially on a different set of Documents (either from a different index or simply because the index has changed), hence the cached DocIdset has to be recomputed.
+A different/new IndexReader instance, however, works potentially on a different set of Documents (either from a different index or simply because the index has changed), hence the cached DocIdSet has to be recomputed.

 Hibernate Search also helps with this aspect of caching.

-Per default the cache flag of @FullTextFilterDef is set to

-FilterCacheModeType.INSTANCE_AND_DOCIDSETRESULTS Which will

-automatically cache the filter instance as well as wrap the specified filter around a Hibernate specific implementation of cachingWrapperFilter reference count (see discussion about filter cache).
-The hard reference count can be adjusted using hibernate.search.filter.cache_docidresults.size
+Per default the cache flag of @FullTextFilterDef is set to FilterCacheModeType.INSTANCE_AND_DOCIDSETRESULTS which will automatically cache the filter instance well as as wrap the specified filter around a Hibernate specific implementation of CachingWrapperFilter (org.hibernate.search.filter.CachingWrapperFilter).
+In contrast to Lucene's version of this class softReferences are used together with a hard reference count (see discussion about filter cache).
+The hard reference count can be adjusted using hibernate.search.filter.cache_docidresults.size (defaults to 5).
+The wrapping behaviour can be controlled using the @FullTextFilterDef.cache parameter.
+There are three different values for this parameter: